nao-f-lll/SimpleData-FinalProject/README.md

 # SimpleData-FinalProject (Space Invaders)
-This is the final project for the How to Code Simple Data course on edx.
-The file is written in Racket and needs Dr. Racket or another Racket IDE to run https://racket-lang.org/download/
+This is the final project for the How to Code Simple Data course on edx.\n The file is written in Racket and needs Dr. Racket or another Racket IDE to run https://racket-lang.org/download/